 - Navigate to where the templates for your site are located, most likely

-- Copy an existing TCF file and rename it
+- Copy an existing Template Control File (TCF) and rename it

 - Delete all existing code and replace it with the following code block.